Kentik for Azure

 - Access to storage account

 - Access to Azure Cloud metadata

-- The dialog will close, and validation will continue in the background.
+- The Monitor your Azure Cloud wizard will close, and validation will continue in the background.

-Note: Validation may take up to an hour, during which time the Cloud’s status (e.g. on Clouds Page) will be indicated as “Pending” until Kentik completes registration.
+Note: Validation may take up to an hour, during which time the cloud export's status (e.g. on Public Clouds Page) will be indicated as "Pending" until Kentik completes registration.